 October 21, 1976

-Henry J. Abrams was, at the time of his lecture, a professor at the University of Virginia who wrote about the government and the judicial system.
+Henry J. Abraham was, at the time of his lecture, a professor at the University of Virginia who wrote about the government and the judicial system.
 He served as a member of the Advisory Board of the Center for Advanced Studies at UV and was a consultant to the US Senate Subcommittee on Separation of Powers.

 Are We A Second-Rate Power?